- Advising & Support

 In addition to fellowships and scholarships for after Wellesley, there are a number of special funds available just for Wellesley seniors.
 The various fellowships and grants have different focuses and criteria as well as separate application processes.
 Applying can be a strenuous project, but it is also very good experience in itself and may, of course, result in your getting funding, so do give some serious thought to applying.

 Schiff Fellowships are merit awards of $2,000 intended to support the scholarly work of students enrolled in the senior honors program.
-Eligibility is limited to students currently enrolled in a 360 or intending to enroll in a 360 in Spring 2014.
+Eligibility is limited to students currently enrolled in a 360 or intending to enroll in a 360 in Spring 2015.
 Applications will be evaluated based on academic merit, feasibility of the research project, and its promise for providing a meaningful and productive intellectual experience.
 You can find further information about the Schiff here.
-Applications will be due on Monday, October 21, and other details will be updated soon.
+Applications will be due on Wednesday, October 15 at 4:00 pm and other details will be updated soon.

 The Pamela Daniels ’59 Fellowships are intended to foster the ideal of self-discovery through imagination as well as intellect and to encourage the independent, maverick spirit at Wellesley.
 The fellowships provide up to $3500 for original senior projects that can be analytic or creative; though a project must be done in the context of a credit-bearing course or independent study, it does not have to be connected to a thesis or even a course in the student’s major.
 You can find more information about the fellowship, including inspiring links to the “dream projects” of previous Daniels fellows, here.
 Applications are due by noon on Thursday, October 2, 2014.